 As you’ve probably learned by now, Japan is the world’s leading producer of denim.
 It’s no surprise that most of the top names in the raw denim market are from Japan, where they’ve perfected the skill of weaving the best raw selvedge denim since the 1970s.

 Today, Japanese raw denim is sought after by denim enthusiasts and fashionistas worldwide because of its design and flair.

 Raw denim Japanese jeans have an uncanny tendency to mould to the person.
 As you wear your jeans, they will crease and adapt to your body, fade at stress areas, and wear and tear according to how you live your life – making your jeans that much more personal and unique.

 Some denim fans wear their jeans without washing for months (or even years!) in order to imprint their lifestyle onto the pants.

 The Legacy of Japanese Denim

 That 1950s American influence is peppered throughout Japanese fashion in general.
 From the rockabillies with their teddy-boy quiffed hair to the preppy, girly gyaru styles.

-This is the fashion culture that London-based brand Tokkou is keeping alive.
+London-based brand Tokkou is keeping alive the spirit of Japanese denim.
 Their name is based on the term tokko-fuku which is related to the bousou-zoku’s characteristic clothes.
-The punk and rock influences run through their collections but it’s adapted into more elegant versions, made with high quality denim and a dedication to craftsmanship.
+The punk and rock influences run through their collections but it’s adapted into more elegant versions, made with high-quality denim and a dedication to craftsmanship.

 The classic Japanese cotton long sleeve shirt touches on Western cowboy style (where denim has its roots in America), but with the spirit of bousou-zoku’s printed slogans across the back.